 Det europæiske forår – Book cover, Gyldendal

-Kaspar Colling Nielsen’s third novel, Det europæiske forår (The European Spring) takes place in a future of pervasive drones and other dramatic tehnological developments, and the resulting conflicts between the “natural”, traditional and “artificial”, new.
+Kaspar Colling Nielsen’s third novel, Det europæiske forår (The European Spring) takes place in a future of pervasive drones and other dramatic tehnological developments, and one of the book’s central themes is the conflict between “natural” and “artificial”.

-The cover also exists in an extended version as a poster (100 x 95 cm, see below) where much more of the motif is seen, including the foreign element of pills in a blister pack.
+The image also exists in an extended version as a poster (100 x 95 cm, see below) where much more of the motif is visible, including the glass vase containing the flowers, a snail, more insects, and a blister pack of pills.

 Published by Gyldendal, 2017.
 Edited by Janne Breinholt Bak.